nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/administration/maintenance/hotfixes-installation-notes-for-nuxeo-platform-lts-2021.md

 If you have any questions, feel free to contact our support team via a dedicated support ticket.

+## Hotfix 19

+### Use Elastic `word_delimiter_graph` instead of `word_delimiter` to Avoid Indexing Error

+If you encounter indexing errors because of negative startOffset, your mapping needs to be updated.

+If you have overridden the Elastic mapping then follow the recommended changes in the ticket.
+Then you need to reindex the repository,  visit the [related documentation]({{page page='elasticsearch-setup'}}#rebuilding-the-repository-index) for more information.

+<i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXP-30785](https://jira.nuxeo.com/browse/NXP-30785)

 ## Hotfix 17